alperkay/tv_maze_app/README.md

 2. Episode Summary
 3. Episode cover image

+The app is designed with "mobile-first" approach in mind.

 Possible features / improvements considered for the future:

 1. Search functionality (user will be able to search for a show)